 When budgeting for an apartment in La Linea, factor in these additional costs:

-- Fianza (deposit): Legally one month's rent for unfurnished, up to two months for furnished properties
+- Fianza (deposit): Under the LAU, legally one month's rent for unfurnished properties and up to two months for furnished.
+An additional bank guarantee (aval) may also be requested

-- Agency fee: If you use an estate agent, expect one month's rent plus VAT (IVA) as a one-off fee
+- Agency fee: If using an estate agent, expect one month's rent plus IVA as a one-off fee

 La Linea vs Gibraltar Rental Comparison